-You would think that most salespeople are excited for this event.
+You would think that most salespeople are excited about this event.
 It is a great time to see colleagues, rub elbows with leadership, and find out about goals and initiatives for the new year.
-However many sales people don’t feel this way.
+However many salespeople don’t feel this way.

 And although that is a valid concern, an annual sales meeting is meant to do one thing.
 Help the entire company and sales team make more money.

 This is why massive resources are used to make the meeting as productive as possible.
 This goal goes all the way up to the CEO who is directly affected by how effective (or ineffective) an annual sales meeting is.
 They put blood, sweat, and tears into making the sales kick-off be the best possible.
 Therefore it’s fair for them to ask that the entire sales team put in the same amount of effort.

 Today you’ll learn how to get the most out of your annual sales meeting, impress your CEO, and get through all those presentations unscathed